elixir-europe/sco-community/docs/pages/tools/index.md

 ###### BE3

-PC9 and DV90 cell lines will be used to generate combined scRNAseq and scATACseq experiment using [*10X genomics technology for multi-omics*](https://www.10xgenomics.com/products/single-cell-multiome-atac-plus-gene-expression).
+PC9 and DV90 cell lines will be used to generate combined scRNA-seq and scATAC-seq experiment using [*10X genomics technology for multi-omics*](https://www.10xgenomics.com/products/single-cell-multiome-atac-plus-gene-expression).
 Specifically we will generate three experiments: i) PC9 alone, ii) DV90 alone, iii) PC9/DV90 co-colture (two replicates).
 PC9 alone, DV90 alone and PC9/DV90 co-colture will also be analysed in triplicates the secreted microvesicles (RNA/miRNAseq) and the bulk intracellular RNA/miRNAseq.
-The idea is to provide a comprehesive data set to benchmark tools devoted to the prediction of cell to cell crosstalk ([*Xie et al. 2023*](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC10452151/), [*Zhang et al. 2023*](https://pubmed.ncbi.nlm.nih.gov/37735248/)).
+The idea is to provide a comprehesive dataset to benchmark tools devoted to the prediction of cell to cell crosstalk ([*Xie et al. 2023*](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC10452151/), [*Zhang et al. 2023*](https://pubmed.ncbi.nlm.nih.gov/37735248/)).
 <img border="0" src="../../images/be3.png" width="700px">